 Because heat pumps come in all shapes and sizes, the sound and volume of noise they make varies between models and manufacturers.
-Fortunately, due to government regulations (see do you need planning permission for a heat pump), most modern air source heat pumps can work a lot quieter than older models.
+Fortunately most modern air source heat pumps can work very quietly.

 The volume of noise also depends on how much work the heat pump is doing – the greater the work load, the louder the heat pump will be.
-This is down to the speed of the fan that draws warm air into the compressor (see how does a heat pump work).
+This is down to the speed of the fan that draws warm air into the compressor.

 Noise regulations during installation